Rae Bareli Sadar: Assembly seat dominated by one family since 1993 | Politics

 According to his 2012 election affidavit, Akhilesh Singh had been accused in eight criminal cases including one case each of murder and extortion, and five of intimidation.

 After Singh retired from active politics, his daughter Aditi Singh was elected as the Congress MLA in 2017.
 Singh died of cancer in August 2019 and his daughter switched to the BJP in November 2021.
-She sent her resignation letter to her party and the Assembly Speaker last month.
+She sent her resignation letter to the Congress and the Assembly Speaker last month.

 This signalled the final severing of ties between the Singh family and the Congress, which had for long been the dominant force in Rae Bareli since the days of Indira Gandhi.